Personalised reading lists for maximum engagement

 Activate your readers for increased conversion rates

-Launch Partner Programme
+Join the Launch Partner Programme

-JAMES can help your organisation serve your readers the content they love and increase your chances of retaining them.
+JAMES can help your organisation serve your readers with the content they love automatically and increase your chances of retaining them.
 We are now selecting two more partners for the 4th round of the Launch Partner Programme.
 If interested in participating, fill out the form and our team will be in contact shortly.

 JAMES has been named the best customer retention programme from the Data & Marketing Association and awarded the second spot for Best New Digital Subscription Initiative at the 2020 INMA awards.
-This was achieved thanks to the close collaboration with The Times which allowed for an innovative approach to content recommendation for news products.

 JAMES – The Times Case